Expulsions, takeover, and culture wars mar tense Tennessee legislative session.

 A bill to require the TBI to eliminate its sexual assault kit backlog and start turning over kits in 30 days failed.
 Rep. Antonio Parkinson (D-Memphis) sponsored the bill and was furious that it didn’t pass.

-safe gun storage bill, sponsored by Sen. Jeff Yarbro (D-Nashville) got delayed.
+A safe gun storage bill, sponsored by Sen. Jeff Yarbro (D-Nashville) got delayed.
 It would have enacted harsher penalties for people who leave their firearms unattended.
 It got nixed till 2024.

-bill to provide free breakfast and lunch in all public schools failed.
+A bill to provide free breakfast and lunch in all public schools failed.
 The House sponsor told WKRN he pulled the bill because lawmakers would never approve the budget it would require.

 DCS got a big boost in this year’s budget.
 The department, though not without its controversy, has taken some steps toward stability, as no more children are sleeping in offices.